A science writing internship is a key part of the non-thesis

 degree track.
 The main point of the STJR internship is to get

-experience working in a science communication setting, work with a
+experience working in a science communication setting, receive

 Not just any internship will do, however.
 The internship must be

-approved by the program coordinator and has to meet the following
+approved by the program coordinator and must meet the

 - The internship must include a substantial amount of science